shawnmckinney/groovy-apache-fortress/README.md

 ## Overview

-This sample uses Apache Groovy to wrap Fortress AccessMgr and AdminMgr APIs.
+This sample uses Apache Groovy to wrap Apache Fortress [AccessMgr](https://directory.apache.org/fortress/gen-docs/latest/apidocs/org/apache/directory/fortress/core/AccessMgr.html) and [AdminMgr](https://directory.apache.org/fortress/gen-docs/latest/apidocs/org/apache/directory/fortress/core/AdminMgr.html) APIs.
 It provides a deep dive into advanced RBAC use cases showing a novel way of invoking its APIs.
 This is not a basic tutorial on the fundamentals of RBAC.
 There are other places for that, start with the [Apache Fortress project page](https://directory.apache.org/fortress/).

 ## Why Groovy?